-Flying freeholds in Anerley are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Anerley you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Anerley are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Anerley you would need to get your solicitor to go through the deeds very carefully.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Anerley may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.